-5 Tips for Managing PPC During the Coronavirus Outbreak
+5 Tips for Managing PPC Following the Coronavirus Outbreak

 This will require a two-pronged approach:

-- Reactive: Reviewing search terms and display campaign placements in real-time for COVID-19 keywords and content.
+- Reactive: Reviewing search terms and display campaign placements in real-time for COVID-19, vaccine, safety keywords, and content.

 - Proactive: Predicting searches that may trigger your ads and create negative keyword lists that can be shared among all campaigns and easily updated.

-For example, exclude COVID-19 related keywords, like:
+For example, exclude COVID-19 related keywords such as:

 A great resource with the latest information on search behavior is Google Trends: Coronavirus Search Trends.

-People staying at home will be consuming more content like news and videos and using more online communication tools than ever before.
+People will still be consuming news and video content and using online communication tools and map searches more than usual.

-Facebook reports a 50% increase in messaging, with voice and video calling more than doubling on Messenger and WhatsApp.
+Facebook recently reported a 50% increase in messaging, with voice and video calling more than doubling on Messenger and WhatsApp.

-With a large percentage of usage centered around messaging, groups, and livestreams, Facebook says many of these features are not monetized, so they are seeing a decrease in ad revenue.
+With a large percentage of usage centered around messaging, groups, and livestreams, Facebook says many of these features are not monetized.
+They are seeing a decrease in ad revenue as a result.

-Despite this, overall, many people are returning to Facebook who had previously jettisoned the platform over privacy concerns.
+Despite this, many who had previously jettisoned the platform over privacy concerns are returning to Facebook.

-The decline in revenue in many digital ad platforms means there is an opportunity for advertisers to see less competition and increase market share without a change in their current budgets.
+The decline in revenue in many digital ad platforms means there is an opportunity for advertisers to take advantage of reduced competition and increase market share without a change in their current budgets.

-The opportunity to reach more people at the top of the funnel through PPC and paid social ads is now in full swing

 Opportunities worth exploring now as people consume more content: